Matteo Zennaro

 Matteo Zennaro (born 30 April 1976) is an Italian fencer.
 He won a bronze medal in the team foil event at the 2000 Summer Olympics.

+Matteo Zennaro (left) with his personal trainer Paolo Tassetto (right), 2000.

-During and after the rehabilitation, the sports periodization of the strength training is done under the guide of the strength coach, Master Paolo Tassetto.
+]During and after the rehabilitation, the sports periodization of the strength training is done under the guide of the strength coach, Master Paolo Tassetto.